yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-azure.md

 - `private_link_service_connection_name` - provide a name for the private link connection from the private endpoint to the private link service.
 - `private_endpoint_name` - provide a name for the private endpoint.
-- `pse_resource_id` - a property of your YBM PSE; you can find this on the cluster **Settings** tab under **Network Access**.
+- `service_name` - the Service Name of the PSE, which you noted down when creating the PSE.
 - `resource_group_name` - the resource group in which the private endpoint will be created.
 - `subnet_name` - the name of the subnet in the resource group in which the private endpoint will be created.
 - `private_endpoint_vnet_name` - the name of the VNet where the private endpoint will be created.
 - `private_endpoint_region_name` - the Azure region in which the private endpoint and VNet are present.

+#### Map the private endpoint DNS

-To be able to connect to your cluster using DNS (rather than the IP address), create a private DNS zone in the same resource group, link it to the VNet containing the private endpoint, and add an A record pointing to the private IP address of the private endpoint.
+To be able to connect to your cluster using DNS (rather than the bare IP address), create a private DNS zone in the same resource group, link the private DNS zone to the VNet containing the private endpoint, and add an A record pointing to the private IP address of the private endpoint.

 1. To create a private DNS zone, enter the following command: